Skip to main content

 // .WithBody(new ByteArrayContent(new [] {1,2,3}))

-var clientArgs = new HttpClientArgs(HttpCompletionOption.ResponseHeadersRead, CancellationToken.None);
+var clientArgs = HttpClientArgs.Create(

 var response = await Http.Send(httpClient, clientArgs, request);